 Advanced Policy Topics courses are designed to provide you with an opportunity to explore the substantive aspects of policy making within the context of several policy areas.
 At least three (6 unit) advanced policy topics classes are offered each year in Washington DC.
-Recent classes include Federal Budget Policy, Global Health Strategy, International Development Policy and Cyber Security Policy.
+Recent classes include Federal Budget Policy, Global Health Strategy, Sustainable Development Policy and Environmental Policy.
 Students may also be able to take additional advanced policy topic classes during their first year in Pittsburgh.
-See the website for a list of those classes.
+The complete list of Advanced Policy Topics offered in Pittsburgh is available below: